Washington State Supreme Court

 What We Do

-The ILAC serves as a policy making and advisory body to the Washington Courts, including the Administrative Office of the Courts (AOC), concerning court interpreters and language assistance in general.
-ILAC sets policy for the courts and the Court Interpreter Program, which is responsible for interpreter certification, registration, testing, continuing education, training, and discipline.
-ILAC is also responsible for strategic planning and working with educational institutions and other interpreter program stakeholder groups to develop resources to support court interpreting in Washington
+The ILAC serves as an advisory body to the Washington Courts, including the Administrative Office of the Courts (AOC), concerning court interpreting, translation, and language access matters affecting individuals who are Limited-English-proficient or who use a signed language.
+ILAC sets policy for the Court Interpreter Program, which is responsible for interpreter certification, registration, testing, continuing education, training, and discipline.
+ILAC is also responsible for strategic planning and working with educational institutions and other interpreter program stakeholder groups to develop resources to support court interpreting in Washington.

 Changes in Scope of ILAC